-In this day and age, we spend most of our times on our laptops and smartphones.
-We use them for work, for school and for entertainment, and most of us carry them wherever we go.
+In this day and age, we spend most of our time on our laptops and smartphones.
+We use them for work, for school, and for entertainment, and most of us carry them wherever we go.
 Because of that, it is important to have a good piece of equipment that you can carry your electronic best friend in, and the Timbuk2 Spire and Rogue backpacks are just perfect for the job.

 They are both backpacks designed primarily for laptops, but they have a few features that make them very versatile.
 They have a very similar design and also similar features, but one of them does come out on top.
 But I don’t want to spoil anything, and if you want to find out which one that is, you are going to have to join me in this detailed comparison of the Timbuk2 Spire and Rogue backpacks!